os-js/manual.os-js.org/src/v3/development/README.md

 > 2. Package name **must be unique**.
 > 3. The `package:discover` task creates a file named `packages.json` and creates symlinks inside the `dist/{apps|themes}` directories to `{package}/dist`.
 > 4. OS.js expects you to output your bundles etc. in  a directory called `dist/` (which is default in Webpack).

-### Server

-You can launch the server with [nodemon](http://nodemon.io/) to automatically reload upon changes as the `npm run watch` tasks does not apply here.

 ## Contributing